-Elise Fialkowski has practiced immigration law for over twenty years and she handles all aspects of employment-based immigration.
+Elise Fialkowski has practiced immigration law for over twenty-five years and she handles all aspects of employment-based immigration.
 Her clients run the gamut from multinational corporations and their employees to universities, startups, entrepreneurs and private individuals.

 In addition to employment-based immigration work, Elise has particular experience in working with venture capital and startup companies through all phases of growth.
 She has obtained all types of visas for startup clients including for example, J-1 visas, temporary work visas, and immigrant visas/green cards for startup clients.
 She also regularly presents at conferences and other forums regarding effective immigration options and programs for startups and entrepreneurs.